Programmatic model writing

 Example model block

-Putting these these elements together we can write the multi-country model equations of the Backus, Kehoe and Kydland (1992) model like this:
+Putting these elements together the multi-country model equations of the Backus, Kehoe, and Kydland (1992) model can be written like this:

 julia> using MacroModellingjulia> @model Backus_Kehoe_Kydland_1992 begin for co in [H, F] Y{co}[0] = ((LAMBDA{co}[0] * K{co}[-4]^theta{co} * N{co}[0]^(1 - theta{co}))^(-nu{co}) + sigma{co} * Z{co}[-1]^(-nu{co}))^(-1 / nu{co}) K{co}[0] = (1 - delta{co}) * K{co}[-1] + S{co}[0] X{co}[0] = for lag in (-4+1):0 phi{co} * S{co}[lag] end A{co}[0] = (1 - eta{co}) * A{co}[-1] + N{co}[0] L{co}[0] = 1 - alpha{co} * N{co}[0] - (1 - alpha{co}) * eta{co} * A{co}[-1] U{co}[0] = (C{co}[0]^mu{co} * L{co}[0]^(1 - mu{co}))^gamma{co} psi{co} * mu{co} / C{co}[0] * U{co}[0] = LGM[0] psi{co} * (1 - mu{co}) / L{co}[0] * U{co}[0] * (-alpha{co}) = - LGM[0] * (1 - theta{co}) / N{co}[0] * (LAMBDA{co}[0] * K{co}[-4]^theta{co} * N{co}[0]^(1 - theta{co}))^(-nu{co}) * Y{co}[0]^(1 + nu{co}) for lag in 0:(4-1) beta{co}^lag * LGM[lag]*phi{co} end + for lag in 1:4 -beta{co}^lag * LGM[lag] * phi{co} * (1 - delta{co}) end = beta{co}^4 * LGM[+4] * theta{co} / K{co}[0] * (LAMBDA{co}[+4] * K{co}[0]^theta{co} * N{co}[+4]^(1 - theta{co})) ^ (-nu{co}) * Y{co}[+4]^(1 + nu{co}) LGM[0] = beta{co} * LGM[+1] * (1 + sigma{co} * Z{co}[0]^(-nu{co} - 1) * Y{co}[+1]^(1 + nu{co})) NX{co}[0] = (Y{co}[0] - (C{co}[0] + X{co}[0] + Z{co}[0] - Z{co}[-1])) / Y{co}[0] end (LAMBDA{H}[0] - 1) = rho{H}{H} * (LAMBDA{H}[-1] - 1) + rho{H}{F} * (LAMBDA{F}[-1] - 1) + Z_E{H} * E{H}[x] (LAMBDA{F}[0] - 1) = rho{F}{F} * (LAMBDA{F}[-1] - 1) + rho{F}{H} * (LAMBDA{H}[-1] - 1) + Z_E{F} * E{F}[x] for co in [H,F] C{co}[0] + X{co}[0] + Z{co}[0] - Z{co}[-1] end = for co in [H,F] Y{co}[0] end endModel: Backus_Kehoe_Kydland_1992 Variables Total: 56 Auxiliary: 31 States: 20 Auxiliary: 10 Jumpers: 28 Auxiliary: 21 Shocks: 2 Parameters: 28